TrevorPage/trevorpage.github.io/docs/goblin.markdown

 # Under construction!

-> Expected completion date: 28th June 2023
+## __Expected completion date: 28th June 2023__

 ![DinSync.info's highly skilled technical department](/assets/goblin_under_construction.jpg)

-# Initial assembly
+# Initial preparation

+Two rows of 20-pin turned-pin headers are carefully soldered as shown.
+It's essential to use turned-pin headers to ensure the Goblin will plug into an IC socket.

+The Goblin is supplied tested and programmed with firmware, so you don't need to perform any firmware programming steps before using it.

 ![Goblin header pin assembly](/assets/goblin_assembly_1.jpg)